hack-different/apple-knowledge/docs/Kernels.md

 * Immutable BootKernelCollection - all Kexts are loaded and considered boot critical
 * Immutable SystemKernelCollection - all additional system immutable Kexts
-* User approved AuxiliaryKernelCollection which contains Kexts added by the user, it must be rebuilt through a reboot
+* User approved AuxiliaryKernelCollection, which contains Kexts added by the user, it must be rebuilt through a reboot

 ## Apple Silicon and Boot Policy